“A happy person is not a person in a certain set of circumstances, but rather a person with a certain set of attitudes.” — Hugh Downs

 - Facing a difficult situation

-- Arriving late for a meeting -> (1) You now know the boundaries to stick to if you want to be punctual (2) You learned the importance of being punctual, albeit via the hard way.
+- Arriving late → You learned the importance of being punctual, albeit the hard way.

-- Slipping on weight loss plan -> You are now aware of a new pitfall of your weight loss plan, which means one step closer toward your goal.
+- Going off track on your weight loss plan → You now know a new pitfall in your weight loss plan, which means you are one step closer to your goal.

-- Getting laid off -> (1) Free time to reflect over what you want to do in life (2) You can now embark on new opportunities – From working in new companies, to taking on new roles, to exploring new career paths, to possibly starting your business, or joining in a new role.
+- Getting laid off → You have time to reflect on what you want to do in life.
+You can now take on new opportunities, such as exploring a new career path, starting your business, or joining in a new role.

-Some people may comment that I’m being overly optimistic with what I wrote above.
-But I’m not.
-What I wrote above is fact, not fiction.
-I know of multiple people who have failed job interviews with good companies, only to secure jobs with the companies of their dreams after that.
-I know of many people who had painful break ups, only to enter the relationship of their dreams after that.
-I myself have been in multiple difficult situations before, which helped me gain tremendously (in strength and wisdom) as a result.
+The above is fact, not fiction.
+I know people who have failed job interviews, only to secure better jobs after that.
+I know many people who had painful breakups and met their soulmate later.
+I have been in difficult situations before which helped me grow as a result.

 - Recognize there is always something good to be gained from each situation.
 It’s up to you find that.

-- What experiences have you gained from this incident?
-Everything you experienced, both good and bad, would not have taken place if not for this encounter.
+- What have you gained from this incident?
+Everything you have experienced, both good and bad, would not have taken place if not for this encounter.

-- What does not kill you will make you stronger.
-What soft skills and hard skills have you developed from this?
+- What lessons have you learned?
+What skills have you developed from this?

 - Every problem comes with its set of opportunities.
-What opportunities lie before you now as a result of this problem?
+What opportunities do you have as a result of this problem?

-For example, I used to narrowly define my ideal family relationship as one where there is open communication.
-However, the relationship between me and my parents (since young) was one where there was little to non-existent communication.
-No matter what I did, I could not attain my desired relationship, as I shared in Part 2: A Pervasive, Widening Gap.
-Not only did this make me miserable, it also made my parents unhappy, because I would constantly resist what they did, since I thought they didn’t care.
+For example, I used to narrowly define my ideal family relationship as one where everyone openly communicates.
+However, the relationship between me and my parents has always had little to no communication.
+No matter what I did, I could not attain my desired relationship, as I shared in part 2 of the series.
+This made me very miserable and increased the tension in our relationship.

-It was only after a long, drawn out struggle that I realized I had approached the situation wrongly.
-What I really wanted was a loving relationship with my parents, and I thought open communication was the way to go.
-But the ironic thing was that my parents had been trying to express their love for me all this while, albeit in their special way.
-I was just not able to see it because I was so hung up on this one expression of love.
+After a long struggle, I realized that I had approached the situation wrongly.
+What I really wanted was a loving family relationship, and I thought open communication was the way to go.
+But my parents have their language of love, and it’s not communication.
+It’s through little acts of love.
+I was not able to see it because I only saw communication as the language of love.

-Attaching myself to my higher intention for a better relationship with my parents, vs. my specific definition of what an ideal parent-child relationship should be, helped me to attain a better relationship with them.
+Focusing on my intention for a better family relationship rather than my specific definition of what an ideal parent-child relationship should be helped me attain a better relationship with them.
 I no longer resist my parents’ lack of openness since that is just the way they are.
-My non-resistance also made them more ready to express their love for me.

 Whenever we have a goal, it means we have an underlying intention.
 There are countless ways this intention can be manifested.
-Do not get hung up over the 1 definition of your goal.
-Continue to have goals and to pursue your goals, but stick to your higher intentions, not set definitions of how you want those goals to manifest.
+Do not get hung up on your one definition of your goal.
+Stick to your intentions, not specific definitions of how you want your goals to manifest.
 Once you do this, you will realize that you now make faster progress than ever, and it was your narrow definitions that had prevented you from moving forward initially.

 - How To Start When You Have Nothing

-- Live a Better Life in 30 Days Program, Day 14 – A Day of Gratitude
+- Live a Better Life in 30 Days, Day 14: A Day of Gratitude

-- Be a Better Me in 30 Days Program, Day 15: Show Your Appreciation
+- Be a Better Me in 30 Days, Day 12: Show Your Appreciation

-Most of us tend to turn our energy to our problems.
-However, such an approach puts attention on the negative and reminds us of things we don’t want, which breeds more negativity.
-Not exactly an effective path toward happiness.
+Many of us tend to turn our energy to our problems.
+However, doing so puts our attention on the negative and reminds us of things we don’t want, which breeds more negativity.

-Here’s a better way – Rather than wear yourself out with liabilities, think in terms of ideals instead.
-Always ask yourself: “What is my ideal vision?”
-(Day 2 of Live a Better Life in 30 Days).
+Here’s a better way: Rather than wear yourself out with liabilities, think in terms of your ideals instead.
+Ask yourself: “What is my ideal vision?“

 There are 3 important benefits of focusing on ideals vs. liabilities.
-Firstly, it gets you thinking of possibilities rather than limitations.
-Secondly, helps you to get clarity of what you want, which makes it easier to achieve your 100%, ideal life.
-Thirdly, by thinking of your ideal vision, it puts you in a positive mental state, which, by default, already makes it easier to address any challenges in your way.
+Firstly, you start thinking about possibilities rather than limitations.
+Secondly, you get clarity on what you want, which will help you achieve your ideal life.
+Thirdly, by thinking of your ideal vision, you enter a positive mental state, which makes it easier to address challenges in your way.

-That’s not to say that you ignore your liabilities and pretend they don’t exist.
-It means you don’t let them tie you down anymore, but remain mindful of them
+That’s not to say that you ignore your problems and pretend they don’t exist.
+It means you don’t let them tie you down but remain mindful of them.

-For example, if you have a $100k debt to clear, don’t focus on that – be aware of the debt, but focus on wealth-generation opportunities (read my client story of how he cleared his 6-figure debt).
-If you are working in a job you don’t like, focus on the ideal career you do want, and how you can create that.
-If you just lost your job, focus on the new jobs you can now pursue.
-If you are surrounded by negative people, focus on the positive, new people you are going to meet.
-If you are single and constantly getting into bad relationships, focus on your ideal relationship you would like to have, and the qualities you would like your ideal partner to have.
+For example, if you have a $100k debt, don’t focus on that.
+Be aware of your debt, but focus on wealth-generation opportunities (read my client story of how he cleared his 6-figure debt).
+If you are working in a dissatisfying job, focus on your ideal career vision and how you can create that.
+If you just lost your job, focus on the new jobs you want.
+If you are surrounded by negative people, focus on the positive people you want to meet.
+If you are single and constantly meeting bad dates, focus on your ideal relationship and the qualities of your ideal partner.

-Living a purposeful life, one where you have an empowering life purpose and noteworthy goals, paves the way for a happy life.
+Living a purposeful life, where you have an empowering life purpose and inspiring goals, paves the way for a happy life.

-Have you established your life purpose?
-If not, perhaps now is the time to do so.
-I’ve written a lot on this subject, which I recommend you to read:
+Have you set your life purpose?
+If not, do so now.
+I’ve written a lot on this which I recommend you to read:

 - Are You Sleepwalking Your Life Away?

-- How To Discover Your Real Life Purpose (7-part series)
+- How To Find Your Life Purpose (7-part series)

 - How To Know What You Want To Do In Life

-- Live a Better Life in 30 Days Program, Day 16: Life Purpose
+- Live a Better Life in 30 Days, Day 16: Life Purpose

-One of the most stressful points in my life was back when I was in my previous job.
+One of the most stressful points in my 20s was when I was in my previous job.

-At that time, I was denied of bigger projects by my manager even though I had delivered my work without fail and was exceeding expectations.
+At that time, I was denied important projects by my manager even though I had delivered my work without fail and was exceeding expectations.
 Instead, she kept giving me low-level tasks.
 It had nothing to do with my performance, but her beliefs that a junior shouldn’t take on important tasks (it’s a very traditional Chinese mindset).
 This was different from the mindset of all other managers in the company.
-I felt unfairly boxed in by my position, and was extremely frustrated.
-What was the point of joining a company that prides itself on growing people if I’m not allowed to grow?
-I was unhappy with my manager, with the situation, and with my life.
-Repression was the word of the day.
+I felt unfairly boxed in and was extremely frustrated.
+What’s the point of joining a company that prides itself on growing people if I’m not allowed to grow?
+I was unhappy with the situation, my manager, and my life.
+As someone who thrives on growth, I was very angry.

-It was during this darkest period, as I cried to myself while I was showering, that I realized that no matter how painful the situation may be, I always had a say in the matter.
-I could either lament about the sorry state of my life, or I could make the best out of what I was given.
-I could either struggle in this pain, or I could tap into it and forge it into strength.
-I could either see this as a liability, or turn it into an opportunity.
-I could either be unhappy and miserable, or I could be the happiest person in the world.
+It was during this dark period that I realized that no matter how painful a situation is, I always have a say in the matter.
+I could either lament about the sorry state of my life or make the best of what I was given.
+I could either writhe in pain or tap into this pain and forge it into strength.
+I could either see this problem as a liability or turn it into an opportunity.

 So I chose the latter.
-And since then, whenever I’m caught in a situation which makes me feel unhappy in any way, I would go for the latter.
+Since then, whenever I’m caught in a situation which makes me feel unhappy in any way, I would focus on what I can do.
 I know no matter what happens, no one can rob me of my happiness.
 My happiness is my choice

-The same goes for you too.
+The same goes for you.
 Are you caught in a situation outside of your control?
 Are you letting it affect your feelings?
 Are you going to let it drag you down, or are you going to smile and turn it into gold?

 Read: You Always Have a Choice

-You know how many of us like to go “what if” whenever things don’t go our way?
+Many of us like to go “what if” when things don’t go our way.
 “What if I had done this instead?”
 “What if I had done that instead?”

-On the other hand, what will help is this: “What can I do such that this doesn’t happen next time?”
-This will help you learn from what has happened, so you can make things different – be it preventing the same problem from happening, or taking a different course of action so you create a different outcome.
+This is unhelpful as the incident has passed.
+What will help is to ask yourself: “What can I do such that this doesn’t happen next time?”
+Here you learn from what has happened so you can do things differently — be it preventing the same problem from happening or taking different actions to create a different outcome.

-So instead of thinking “what if“, start thinking “next time“.
+So instead of thinking “what if,” think “next time.”
 The former is entrenched in the past, while the latter is forward-thinking.
 The former is disempowering, while the latter is empowering.
 It will make a world of a difference.